Did NASA Scientists Find Another Universe?

 “The unusual ANITA events have been known and discussed since 2016.
 After four years, there has been no satisfactory explanation of the anomalous events seen by ANITA so this is very frustrating, especially to those involved.”

 For now, it is impossible to detect multiple dimensions or even another universe.
 However, there may be some proof that our universe bumped into another one.
 In 2013, the European Space Agency found a “Cold Spot” that is 1.8 billion light-years across and 0.00015 degrees colder than everywhere else.
-It might not seem like a big deal, but it is an important discovery when you realize that the temperature of the entire universe is consistent.
+It might not seem like a big deal, but it is an important discovery.
 So, what happened?
 It might be a scar from an accident between two universes, which could have transferred some energy.

-In the end, even if the headlines got the crux of the story wrong, it does not mean the concept should be dismissed.
+In the end, even if the headlines got part of the story wrong, it does not mean the concept should be dismissed.
 Scientists may one day discover a universe where everything is in reverse.